 - Place a sheet pan on the oven rack (the preheated pan helps crisp the bottom of the pie crust).
 Remove the pie plate from the freezer and line the pie shell with parchment paper, covering the edges to prevent burning.
 Fill the center with pie weights.

 - FULLY BAKED CRUST: Bake for 25 to 28 minutes, until the dough is golden brown and no longer wet.
 Transfer the pie plate to a wire rack and carefully remove the pie weights and parchment paper.
 Return the pie plate to the oven and continue to bake for 8 to 12 minutes, until golden brown.
-Transfer the pie plate to a wire rack and let cool completely.
+Transfer the pie plate to a wire rack.
 Finish the pie as directed in the recipe.

 For the pumpkin pie filling